intuition-dev/mbToolBelt/readme.md

 The answer should be same for anything in front end development: reduce cost of development and matinanance, and improved UX/UI.
 So let me show you a very good way to be a productive front end software developer.

 - Why custom elements?
-The big 3 front end frameworks are more than a decade old and require downloading and maintaing a 3rd party library(and I have not seen them improve productivity of front end development relative to even LAMP).
-Custom elments are built into the browser.
+The big 3 front end frameworks (Vue, React, Angular) are more than a decade old and require downloading and maintaing a 3rd party library.
+Also, I have not seen them improve productivity of front end development relative to even LAMP.
+Custom elments are built into the browser!

 - How to use Custom Elements to maximize the benefits?
 Ans: They are Custom!
 So you create them per page|screen.
 A costly mistake based on my expereince is to prematurely leverage DRY for CustEl.
 Instead use a rule of 3: When you use it a 3rd time, cosnider a way